soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 - **Phase 2**: Security administrators will have the option to allow security playbooks to take action automatically, without administrative interaction.

-### Playbooks overview
+### Five playbooks will be offered

-The following five playbooks will be offered:
+At initial release, three playbooks will be available.
+Two more will follow soon after.

 |Initial release  |Following soon |
 |---------|---------|